HMCS Agassiz: Construction and career

-The vessel was ordered as part of the 1939–1940 Progamme in January 1940, and laid down on 29 April 1940 by Burrard Dry Dock Co.
+The vessel was ordered as part of the 1939–1940 Programme in January 1940, and laid down on 29 April 1940 by Burrard Dry Dock Co.
 Ltd. in North Vancouver, British Columbia.
 Corvettes commissioned by the Royal Canadian Navy during the Second World War were not named after flowers, as the class name might suggest, but after communities for the most part, to better represent the people who took part in building them.
 This idea was put forth by Admiral Percy W. Nelles.
 Sponsors were commonly associated with the community for which the ship was named.
 Agassiz, named for the town in British Columbia, was launched on 15 August 1940 and commissioned on 23 January 1941 in Vancouver, British Columbia with the pennant number K129.

 After completion Agassiz was sent to Halifax, Nova Scotia, with sister ships HMCS Wetaskiwin and HMCS Alberni via the Panama Canal arriving on 13 April 1941.
 In May 1941 she was assigned to the Newfoundland Escort Force.
 She served continuously as an ocean escort until the end of 1943.
 In August 1941, Agassiz was part of the escort 57-ship HX 143 convoy, which was guided around a German U-boat concentration in the North Atlantic.
 On 1 September 1941, the escort groups were reformed and Agassiz joined Escort Group 19.